Pliska rosette

 The Pliska Rosette is a seven-pointed bronze rosette found in 1961 in Pliska, the medieval capital of Bulgaria.
 It is dated by archeologists to the 7th-9th century.

+Description

 It is in the shape of a seven-pointed star and 38 mm in diameter.
 It is inscribed with Proto-Bulgar signs of the Murfatlar type.
 Each ray is inscribed with two signs and an IYI symbol can be seen on the back.